 - One course in matrix algebra.

 - Official GRE scores.
-These scores are still required for 2022 admissions and beyond.
+These scores are still required for admissions.
 At-home versions of these scores will be accepted by our graduate program as long as they are accepted by the Graduate School.

 - Official TOEFL scores for international students (minimum scores: listening 15, writing 20, reading 20, speaking 22).
 Each of these minimum scores must be met.